j-d0g/chess_gpt_eval/docs/dashboard_README.md

 # Chess GPT Analysis Dashboard & Benchmarking Suite

+**Interactive visualization and benchmarking guide** for chess model evaluation results.
+For project overview and data generation, see the [main README](../README.md).

 A comprehensive analysis and benchmarking framework for evaluating chess-playing language models (NanoGPT and similar architectures).

 ## Overview